 In early MS, when depression is rampant, the study showed even a short regimen of caloric restriction could uplift emotional health.

 Similarly, animal studies, especially in rodents, have also evidenced the practical effects of caloric and dietary restriction on longevity and models of psychiatric and neurodegenerative illnesses (e.g., Huntington’s & Parkinson’s diseases).

 9. Fasting helps in weight loss: a happy brain

 Weight loss is a verified outcome of fasting.
 This leads to several positive changes in the body, and the brain gets its perks too!

 Losing excess weight also diminishes stress on the blood vessels, which, as a result, fuels blood flow to the brain, and lifts the overall brain health.

 We can go on with touching on many other benefits what fasting could assure for your brain.

-Disclaimer: The results mentioned in this article might not be experienced in every case.
 For some occurrences, more research and clinical trials are required to conclude an appropriate consequence.